 Take the full $500k and buy rental properties outright — no mortgage, because you have $0 income and no bank will give you a loan.
 You live off the rental cash flow.

-Buy two properties outright for $250k each in mid-tier markets (Indianapolis, Memphis, Cleveland, or similar).
+Buy two properties for $250k each in genuine LCOL markets.

 Property Purchase Price (cash) Monthly Rent Net After Expenses*